 For a precise asset management plan, the entire life-cycle costs of each asset should be calculated.
 During the asset’s life cycle, unpredictable costs may come up (maintenance expenses, disposal costs…) yet many companies make the mistake of only calculating the initial purchase costs.

 Use levels of service to outline the overall quality, capacity, function, and safety of the different services your assets provide.
 The requirements of maintaining that service will dictate the operating, maintenance and renewal activities that need to occur moving forward.

 Your asset management should naturally translate into long-term financial planning.
 A long-term financial plan will help you determine which of your objectives are feasible, which are important, and which can maintain your priority assets over the long term.

-For more information on how to start your journey with asset management, contact us at firstname.lastname@example.org or join us at our webinars:
+For more information on how to start your journey with asset management, contact us at email@example.com or get the recording of one of our webinars:

 Asset management - basics